lVlyke/lithium-ngx-virtual-scroll/README.md

 # @lithiumjs/ngx-virtual-scroll

-A fast virtual scrolling solution for Angular that natively supports items with unequal heights.
+A lightweight virtual scrolling solution for Angular that supports single column lists and grid lists.
 Built with [@lithiumjs/angular](https://github.com/lVlyke/lithium-angular).

 ## How to use